ngduc/api-now/README.md

 Based on json-server with more features:
 - Default datasets out-of-the-box: users, posts (using faker).
 Just run $ api-now
 - HTTPS support (with key, cert files).
-- Can take .json or .js file.
+- Can take a .json or .js file.
 - /echo route to respond parameters back as json.
+- /file route to serve any file type (including images).
 - /login route (POST) to respond with a dummy JWT token (using jsonwebtoken).

 <img src="https://github.com/ngduc/api-now/workflows/Node%20CI/badge.svg" />